 You should recruit other teammates, during open mat sessions, to try the following:

-- Striking - This could be apply to striking sessions as well.
+- Striking - This could be applied to striking sessions as well.
 Simply rotate in a new person after each round.

-These training sessions provides a great opportunity to practice getting out of bad positions.
+These training sessions provide a great opportunity to practice getting out of bad positions.
 In addition, you are doing it an exhaustive state, which will strengthen you mentally and physically.

 Cardiovascular-Specific Fight Conditioning